jalee4356/Project/Data_Analysis/Numerical_analysis/project1/README.md

 + The truncation error of the approximate value of the function using Taylor series was obtained.
-+ The larger Delta, the farthest value from the true root value of 0.5 can be seen when the result, which is the approximation sum value, rotates the repetition statement for the first time, and the resulting start error is large, indicating that it must be repeated several times before making the error zero.
++ The larger delta, the farthest value from the true root value of 0.5 can be seen when the result, which is the approximation sum value, rotates the repetition statement for the first time, and the resulting start error is large, indicating that it must be repeated several times before making the error zero.

 #### 3) Plot $P_{1}(x), P_{2}(x), P_{4}(x)$ for $-\frac{\pi}{2}$ < X < $\frac{\pi}{2}$ in one figure.
 <p float="left">